 Speculative Fiction and Faith, with Rev. Jen March 12; 7-8:15 p.m.
 Drop-In Breakout Group after Community Dinner Rev. Jen writes: join me for this Community Dinner break-out session conversation.
-I'll share the reading list from my recent collegial study group, as well as quotes and ideas we can engage together, including:

-- how speculative fiction, especially eco-queer narratives, offers insights into the creation and sustenance of beloved communities, - the ways can the themes of environmental justice, queer identity, and speculative futures can inform our understanding and practice of community building, - an exploration of how eco-queer speculative stories challenge and expand our notions of justice, equity, and compassion within the context of beloved community.
-Authentic Selves Book Group (UU Common Read) 4 sessions in April/May; Register to express interest and be contacted about exact dates, TBD.
-Register Here People of all gender identities are invited to read the UU Common Read Authentic Selves, a sweeping compilation of life stories and portraits of trans and nonbinary people, as well as their partners, parents, children, siblings, and chosen family members.
+I'll share the reading list from my recent collegial study group, as well as quotes and ideas we can engage together, including: - how speculative fiction, especially eco-queer narratives, offers insights into the creation and sustenance of beloved communities, - the ways can the themes of environmental justice, queer identity, and speculative futures can inform our understanding and practice of community building, - an exploration of how eco-queer speculative stories challenge and expand our notions of justice, equity, and compassion within the context of beloved community.
+Authentic Selves Book Group (UU Common Read) Attend as many sessions as you are able: Wed., April 30, 7-8 p.m. on Zoom; Sat., May 3, 10-11 a.m. at church; Wed., May 7, 7-8 p.m., on Zoom; Sat., May 10, 10-11 a.m. at church Register Here People of all gender identities are invited to read the UU Common Read Authentic Selves, a sweeping compilation of life stories and portraits of trans and nonbinary people, as well as their partners, parents, children, siblings, and chosen family members.
 Through interviews and photo portraits, the subjects of Authentic Selves invite readers into their real lives--their revelations, challenges, joys, and networks of support.
 This mixed-gender book group will invite participants to tell their own stories and form a deeper understanding of how their gender identity has shaped their lives.
 More than an introduction to gender identity, with Love at the center, the sessions will encourage participants to better know and love themselves and others.
 Copies of the book are available for purchase widely online and at InSpirit.
 Contact Iiz@firstuniv.org if you'd like the church to purchase a copy of the book for you.
-Facilitated by members Troi Ferguson and Claire Tralle.

-Wisdom from The Circle: Our UU Values Sundays, March 2, 9, 16, 23; 12:30 - 2 PST / 2:30 - 4 CT on Zoom [Please note time zones for the two congregations] CANCELLED Join this unique exploration of our new UU values.
+Facilitated by members Troi Ferguson and Claire Tralle. st Wisdom from The Circle: Our UU Values Sundays, March 2, 9, 16, 23; 12:30 - 2 PST / 2:30 - 4 CT on Zoom [Please note time zones for the two congregations] CANCELLED Join this unique exploration of our new UU values.
 This four-session Zoom workshop is a collaboration between First Universalist Church of Minneapolis and Palomar Unitarian Universalist Fellowship (Vista, CA).
 Folks from both congregations are invited to sign up.
 Plan to attend at least three of the four sessions, in which we will learn and practice a circle process that invites deep listening and connection.
 The first session will be a welcome, an introduction to the circle process, and a circle conversation on the UU Value of Love.
 The following three sessions will cover two different UU Values at each gathering.
 Facilitated by Rev. Ashley Harness (First U), Rev. Shelly Thompson (Palomar), and Rachel Rott (First U Staff and Palomar congregant)